Optimize Health & Care for Symptoms

 Does insurance cover my care?

-This is not as easy of a question as we’d like it to be.
-The short answer is that most health insurance companies now provide coverage for chiropractic care in their policies.
-The policy may be somewhat restrictive, but that depends on your particular provider.
-Some policies are a little more liberal, most people who have been injured at work, in their car, or are being covered by another personal injury insurer may do so with less restriction than most health insurance carriers.
-Bloomington Wellness Center (May still be listed ast Bloomington Family Chiropractic) is an “In-Network Provider” for virtually all Twin Cities metro area health plans (Blue Cross, Medica, Health Partners, Preferred One, Aetna, Medicare, and Medicaid, etc.).
-There is rarely any ‘network’ restriction to those who have been injured in an auto accident, therefore you may see any provider you wish.
+Bloomington Wellness Center (May still be listed as Bloomington Family Chiropractic) is an “In-Network Provider” for virtually all Twin Cities metro area health plans (Blue Cross, Medica, Health Partners, Preferred One, Aetna, Medicare, and Medicaid, etc.).
+There is rarely any network restriction to those who have been injured in an auto accident or at work, therefore you may see any provider you wish.
 Ultimately the best way to find out the details of your insurance coverage is to call them.

 How much do your services cost?

 For those of you with limited or no insurance coverage, we offer a discounted fee schedule for advanced or same-day payments.
 Please contact us for more information about costs and insurance.

 Frequently Asked Quesitons